DjPale/IsometricEdit/README.md

 - `a..z` and `0..9` assigns or removes a tile to the group given by the key
 - `Tab` or `Esc` exits without selection
+- `Ctrl-o` opens a new tile sheet in either JSON format - or a new texture atlas.
+NB!
+If you reopen a file with a similar name
+- `Ctrl-x` resets camera position and zoom to original setting

 #### Path editor